grafana/grafana/docs/sources/panels-visualizations/configure-value-mappings/index.md

 ## Map a value

-Map a value when you want to format a single value.
+Use value mapping to format a single value.

 1. Open a panel for which you want to map a value.
 1. In panel display options, locate the **Value mappings** section and click **Add value mappings**.